 Hilton Diamond status match

 Hilton has run a status match promotion for several years where you can match your elite status with your status with another chain.
 Currently, you can match either Hilton Gold or Hilton Diamond status at Hilton's dedicated status match page.
-Qualifying programs include Marriott Bonvoy, IHG Rewards Club, World of Hyatt and Choice Privileges, among others.
+Qualifying programs include:

 The status match grants you Hilton Gold status for a period of 90 days.
 To keep the status, you must meet certain qualifications within that time period.
-If you stay 10 nights within the 90 days, you'll keep Gold.
-If you manage to accrue 18 nights during the 90 days, you'll be upgraded to Hilton Diamond status all the way through March 31, 2022.
+If you stay five nights within the 90 days, you'll keep Gold.
+If you manage to accrue nine nights during the 90 days, you'll be upgraded to Hilton Diamond status through March 31, 2023.

-The information related to Hilton Honors American Express Aspire Card has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to Hilton Honors American Express Surpass® Card and Hilton Honors Aspire Card from American Express has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.